mui/material-ui/docs/data/joy/components/typography/typography.md

 {{"demo": "NestedTypography.js"}}

+### Decorators

+Use the `startDecorator` and `endDecorator` props to add supporting icons or elements to the typography.

+{{"demo": "TypographyDecorators.js"}}

-## Create a new scale
+## Typography scale

-To create your own typographic scale at the theme level, define the keys and values to `theme.typography` node.
+To create a custom typographic scale, you can define the keys and values in the theme.typography node at the theme level.

 ```js
 extendTheme({